pyOpenSci/handbook/governance/executive-council.md

 and outgoing members, maintaining stability and continuity in its governance practices.

+### Communication platforms & tools

+#### Slack: primary communication platform

+The **[Executive Council Slack channel](pyos-slack)** is the primary tool for communication between monthly meetings.
+All updates, discussions, and requests for input happen here; email is rarely used for EC communications.
+EC members are expected to check Slack semi-regularly to stay informed.

+- **Feedback requests:** It is understood that EC members have jobs and lives outside of their EC responsibilities.
+As such, when the Executive Director (ED) requests input on Slack, they will specify what feedback is needed and provide clear response timelines and areas to focus on.
+- **Transparency:** The Slack channel is also used to share updates about changes that occur outside of formal monthly meetings.
+Examples of such updates include new hires, event updates, and celebrating successes.

+#### Google Drive: document sharing and collaboration

+The pyOpenSci Executive Council uses a shared **[Google Drive](google-drive)** within the pyOpenSci Google Workspace to store and share documents.
+This includes meeting notes, agendas, and other important materials.
+Members are encouraged to access and update shared resources using the shared Drive.

 :::{admonition} Terms
 :class: tip

-* [Fiscal Sponsorship](https://en.wikipedia.org/wiki/Fiscal_sponsorship) refers to nonprofit organizations offering their legal and tax-exempt status to groups—typically projects—engaged in activities related to the sponsoring organization's mission.
+- [Fiscal Sponsorship](https://en.wikipedia.org/wiki/Fiscal_sponsorship) refers to nonprofit organizations offering their legal and tax-exempt status to groups—typically projects—engaged in activities related to the sponsoring organization's mission.
 It involves a fee-based contractual arrangement between a project and an established nonprofit.
-* [Nonprofit Organization](https://en.wikipedia.org/wiki/Nonprofit_organization): A legal entity organized and operated for a collective, public, or social benefit, in contrast with an entity that operates as a business aiming to generate a profit for its owners.
+- [Nonprofit Organization](https://en.wikipedia.org/wiki/Nonprofit_organization): A legal entity organized and operated for a collective, public, or social benefit, in contrast with an entity that operates as a business aiming to generate a profit for its owners.
-* [501(c)(3) Organization](https://en.wikipedia.org/wiki/501(c)(3)_organization): a United States corporation, trust, unincorporated association, or other type of organization exempt from federal income tax under section 501(c)(3) of Title 26 of the United States Code.
+- [501(c)(3) Organization](https://en.wikipedia.org/wiki/501(c)(3)_organization): a United States corporation, trust, unincorporated association, or other type of organization exempt from federal income tax under section 501(c)(3) of Title 26 of the United States Code.
 :::